-Trailing only Thailand, Indonesia has become the second-largest market for motor vehicle production within the ASEAN (Association of Southeast Asian Nations) region.
+Trailing only Thailand, Indonesia has become the second largest producer of motor vehicles within the ASEAN (Association of Southeast Asian Nations) region.
 Low labor costs and a low motorization rate have opened the door to an increasing number of car manufacturers, including Toyota, Nissan and General Motors.
-In terms of automotive production by vehicle type, the Indonesian automotive industry has developed a preference for sturdy 4x2 and pick-up vehicles.
-In 2016, about 215,300 4x2 vehicles were produced in Indonesia.
+In terms of automotive production by vehicle type, the Indonesian automotive industry has developed a preference for sturdy 4x2 vehicles.
+In 2019, about 747 thousand regular 4x2 and about 245 thousand affordable energy saving 4x2 vehicles were produced in Indonesia.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.